Clinton family: Family of Chelsea Clinton

 Bill and Hillary Clinton's daughter Chelsea Victoria Clinton was born on February 27, 1980, in Little Rock, Pulaski County, Arkansas, while her father was Governor of Arkansas.
 On July 31, 2010, Clinton and investment banker Marc Mezvinsky were married in an interfaith ceremony in Rhinebeck, New York.
 Mezvinsky (born December 15, 1977) is the son of former members of Congress Marjorie Margolies-Mezvinsky and Edward Mezvinsky, and was raised in the Conservative Jewish tradition.
 The senior Clintons and Mezvinskys were friends in the 1990s and their children met on a Renaissance Weekend retreat in Hilton Head Island, South Carolina.
 They first were reported to be a couple in 2005, and became engaged over Thanksgiving weekend in 2009.
 Following their wedding, the couple lived for three years in New York City's Gramercy Park neighborhood, later purchasing a condominium in the NoMad District of Manhattan for $10.5 million.
 Clinton announced in April 2014 that they were expecting their first child.
 Their daughter Charlotte Clinton Mezvinsky, was born in September 2014, their first son Aidan Clinton Mezvinsky, was born in June 2016.
 Shortly after Aidan was born, the family moved to the nearby Flatiron District.
 Chelsea Clinton worked as an NBC reporter and currently works with the Clinton Foundation.
 Their second son Jasper Clinton Mezvinsky, was born in July 2019.

 Pets

 While living in the White House the Clintons had two pets: a cat named Socks and a dog named Buddy.
 Socks, born about 1989, was adopted by the Clintons in 1991.
 The cat was left under the care of Bill Clinton's secretary Betty Currie, residing with her until Socks' death on February 20, 2009, euthanized due to cancer of the jaw.
-Buddy, a Labrador Retriever born on August 7, 1997, was acquired by the Clintons on December 5, 1997.
-Buddy was named after Clinton's late great uncle Henry Oren Grisham, nicknamed "Buddy".
-The Clintons kept Buddy after they left the White House in January 2001 however the dog was hit by a car on January 2, 2002, and died.
+Buddy, a Labrador Retriever born on August 7, 1997, was adopted by the Clintons on December 5, 1997.
+Buddy was named after Clinton's great-uncle Henry Oren Grisham, nicknamed "Buddy".
+The Clintons kept Buddy after they left the White House in January 2001 once Bill completed his presidential run, however the dog was killed after being hit by a car on January 2, 2002.
 The two pets were reported to not get along.
-Clinton adopted a new dog in 2005, whom he named Seamus.
+Clinton adopted a new dog the same year as Buddy's death, whom he named Seamus.